zhfe99/.emacs.d/README.md

 # Organization
 My configuration follows the default setting of the popular [prelude](https://github.com/bbatsov/prelude) package.
-My personal modification can be found in the sub-folder `personal/`.
+My personal modification can be found in the sub-folder `personal/` and `personal/3rd`.